Best 3-Day Hikes in the Dolomites: Complete Routes & Itineraries

 Accommodation: Rifugi vs. Hotels

-Rifugi (Mountain Huts).
+Rifugi (Mountain Huts)

 Traditional alpine huts offering shared dormitories, hearty meals, and an authentic mountain atmosphere.
 Facilities are simple but functional: expect bunk beds, communal dining, and limited electricity.
 Most rifugi serve multi-course dinners and simple breakfasts, with packed lunches available on request.